GrosSacASac/WebSpree/README.md

 Learn Web-related technologies

-##What is it ?
+##What ?

-  WeBspree is a desktop text editor designed around html css ans js, It will help you in  this huge jungle of many keywords and guide you with integrated tutorials and progression guide.
+  WeBspree is a desktop text editor built around html css ans js, It will help you in this huge jungle of many keywords and guide you with integrated tutorials and progression guides.

-  Here's a screeshot of what it looks like(early 2015):
+  Here's a screeshot of what it looks like.(early 2015):

   ![Screenchot](Images/Histoire_en_Captures/Capture9.jpg)